ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/nbgitpuller_plugin.md

 This is a great plugin to have with JupyterHub.
 Now when we make changes to the Labs or Assignments in the GitHub Repo, those changes are reflected when students log into JupyterHub with the special URL.

-## Next Steps
+## Future Work

-Next, we'll configure JupyterHub to automatically go the the URL we setup with the nbgitpuller plugin.
-So when students go to ```domain.org``` they get the same files as if they went to the custom plugin URL ```https://mydomain.org/hub/user-redirect/git-pull?repo=GitHubUserName%2FRepoName&branch=master&app=lab```
+It would be nice if we could configure JupyterHub to automatically go the the URL we setup with the nbgitpuller plugin.
+So that when students go to ```domain.org``` they get the same files as if they went to the custom plugin URL ```https://mydomain.org/hub/user-redirect/git-pull?repo=GitHubUserName%2FRepoName&branch=master&app=lab```